dalmo1991/superflexPy/doc/components.rst

 Elements are *copied* into the unit.
 This means that an element that belongs to a unit is completely independent from the originally defined element and from any other copy of the same element in other units.
-This SuperflexPy design choice ensures that, changes to the state or to the parameters of an element within a given unit will not affect any element outside of that unit.
+This SuperflexPy design choice ensures that changes to the state or to the parameters of an element within a given unit will not affect any element outside of that unit.
 The code below illustrates this behavior: